eoinkelly/notes/elasticsearch/elasticsearch.md

         * -- you have to do more work to get results
 * A lot of the constraints of ES are actually constraints from Lucene
 * The part of ES that writes data to disk is called the "gateway"
+* ES is described as "schema free" or "schemaless"
+    * It's kinda bs
+    * That means the docs are not _bound_ by a schema, it doesn't mean there is no schema

 ### Default ports